 Describe all of the criteria that will be used to select applications and the relative importance of these criteria.
-See above and below.
 If only summary criteria were described, how can potential applicants access application manuals or other state publications describing the application criteria?
+(CDBG only)